earthly/website/blog/_posts/2021-05-17-continuous-integration.md

 The general goal of the CI/CD process is to provide rapid feedback to developers and promote rapid software delivery to users.
 You want to keep the entire pipeline fast, but the reality is that some parts will be faster than others.
 If developers have to wait too long to get feedback from testing, they might look for ways around the process.

-Because you want to discover failures as early as possible, prioritize and run the tests that complete quickest first and leave longer running tests until later.
+Because you want to discover failures as early as possible, prioritize, and run the tests that complete quickest first and leave longer running tests until later.

 This usually means running your unit tests first, as those are faster, make up most of your tests, and can give you immediate feedback on bugs and errors introduced by the latest update.
 After unit testing is complete, run integration tests next to see how different parts of your code interact.
-Then follow up with system-wide tests such as GUI, performance, load and security tests, and manual acceptance tests.
+Then follow up with system-wide tests such as GUI, performance, load, and security tests, and manual acceptance tests.

 ### Build Only Once and Promote the Result Through the Pipeline